skullface/emotes/README.md

 # custom-chat-emoji

 Custom emotes for Slack, Discord, whatever else exists in the future.
-Some I drew myself, some I cropped myself, some I stole.
+Some I drew myself, some I cropped myself.
 If you own any of these emoji or their likeness and want them removed, please open an issue/PR or send me an email and I’ll swiftly delete!
 All image files are 128x128 or smaller, most are transparent.

 *For more:*
 * [Moremoji](http://moremoji.allezsoyez.com/) — gorgeous new expressions and mashups in the Twemoji style